dustintodd123/azure-terraform-paloaltofw/README.md

 ========================================================
 ### Deploying PAN VM Series firewall with Terraform on Azure

 !!
-Check out the new Discussion forum.
+Check out the new [Discussion Forum](https://github.com/dustintodd123/azure-terraform-paloaltofw/discussions) .
 A much better way to asks questions than opening an issue.
-[Discussion Forum](https://github.com/dustintodd123/azure-terraform-paloaltofw/discussions)

 Table of contents
 -----------------